 If you want to stay overnight, you can arrange for an overnight stay at Pinamuntogan Island where you can bring your own tent or book a room in San Miguel Island where you can find a few local resorts.

 Otherwise, you can stay in the mainland of Tabaco City.
-Click here to book discounted rates in Tabaco City.
+Here are the best hotels and resorts: